rBaun/Javascript.Projects/README.md

 # JavaScript Projects
-This repository contains minor JavaScript projects inspired by modern and popular implementations in the web development community, that I discover during my time as a developer.
-The goal is to gain better understanding of the frontend, with the purpose of coming closer to the title of FullStack Developer.
+This repository is a collection of minor JavaScript projects, inspired by modern and popular web designs.
+Every project contains a short description, presenting the goal for the project and the resources used.
+The overall goal for is to become a better frontend developer, in the pursuit of becoming a FullStack Developer.

-The projects is going to be created on-the-go, but so far the list is as follows:
+The goal of the project is to gather a collectino of small projects with specific features, making it easy to understand and implement in any project.
+For that reason, every project also contains a bulletin list of features.

+Projects created so far, ordered by first to last:
 * [Quote Generator](#quote-generator)
+  * Display a Random Quote
+  * Get new quote from 1600+ different quotes
+  * Tweet the quote
 * [Infinity Scroll](#infinity-scroll)
+  * Fetch Images from Unsplash
+  * Infinite Scrolling
+  * Responsive Layout
 * [Picture-in-Picture](#picture-in-picture-mode)
+  * Display a Picture-in-Picture Screen
+  * Select what you want to Share
+  * Draggable window in bottom corner
 * [TTS Joking Robot](#tts-joking-robot)
+  * Robot Animation
+  * Tell Joke on Command
+  * Text to Speech
 * [Theme Toggler](#theme-toggler)
+  * Dark & Light Theme
+  * Smooth Navigation Scrolling
+  * Persistence with LocalStorage

 ## Quote Generator
 This project is made to demonstrate how to fetch data from external sources.